 How Much Does It Cost To Fix A Motor Mount?

-Good motor mounts are expensive, with prices ranging from 220$ to 570$, depending on the condition of the existing motor mounts and also the model and make of the vehicle.
+Good motor mounts are expensive, with prices ranging from 220$ to 570$, depending on the condition of the existing mounts and also the model and make of the vehicle.
 Although some can go as little as $50

 Motor mounts may be costly, but their price is justified especially when you consider the fact that creating them with cheap, substandard materials will only strip them of their basic purpose of protecting the engine through a sturdy shield.